Charlie Pickering: Publications

 Pickering published his first book, Impractical Jokes, in 2010.

 Personal life

-Pickering was born in Melbourne and educated at St Leonard's College, Brighton Grammar School and Monash University where he graduated with Bachelor of Arts (American History) and Bachelor of Laws degrees.

-Pickering is married to Sarah Krasnostein and they have two children.
+Pickering is married to writer Sarah Krasnostein.
+They have two children.
 He converted to Judaism in 2013.

 Political views

-As co-host of Channel Ten's The Project, Pickering claimed to have voted Liberal "once".
-Pickering has hosted the ABC political and cultural commentary program The Weekly with Charlie Pickering since 2015.
-New Matilda describes the program as "a satirical news program with a progressive bent".
+When co-hosting The Project, Pickering said that he had voted Liberal once.

+New Matilda described The Weekly with Charlie Pickering as "a satirical news program with a progressive bent".
 On the program, Pickering has used his editorials to support halal certification and gay marriage, and to speak out against the detention of asylum seekers.

 He has been a strong critic of the Catholic Church.
-In June 2018 he angrily denounced the Catholic seal of the confessional.
-In March 2019, he denounced and ridiculed people who questioned the guilt of Cardinal George Pell in a segment of his program he called "The Pedo Files".
+In June 2018 he denounced the Catholic seal of the confessional, and in March 2019, he ridiculed people who questioned the guilt of Cardinal George Pell in a segment of The Weekly he called "The Pedo Files".